Intervue/Data-structures-algorithms-for-interviews/README.md

 - In  a tree sometimes, if two pointers are to be returned for a DLL, we return only one and make the other point to the one that is also required so that we can get it using the one that is returned.
 Refer to question7 method2
 - while applying recursion whatever is returned is returned for that particular function stack and will be assigned to the variable or thing that called that execution stack.
 In case local variables in recursion are to be used pass them as address and argument should be of type pointer while assignment.
 - There are two ways of incrementing levels while traversal, one is to increment once when visiting LST and RST and decrement once when returning from LST or RST OR pass level as argument as level+1, when visiting LST and so on.
+- Preorder traversal is best when you have to print nodes using some logic or visit any node given distance from another node or root.

 # Topic0: Programming Questions